 - General Anesthesia — an anesthetic inhaled through the nose which causes you to lose consciousness during the procedure

-Our skilled surgeons and highly trained office staff will answer any questions you may have before your procedure to make certain you are fully informed as well as help you choose the method of anesthesia that is best for you.
+Our skilled surgeons and highly trained office staff will answer any questions you may have before your procedure to make certain you are fully informed.
+The oral surgery team guides you to choose the method of anesthesia that is best for you.
 At Greater Philadelphia Oral Surgery, we do everything in our power to ensure that you have a comfortable and rapid recovery following your surgery and achieve the optimum result.

 Where can I get wisdom teeth removed near Philadelphia, PA?

-The surgeons at Greater Philadelphia Oral Surgery located in Elkins Park, PA, are specialists in performing oral and maxillofacial procedures and treatments, including the removal of wisdom teeth.
-Dr. Mogyoros services the entire greater Philadelphia area and we work with every oral surgery patient on a plan that fits within their budget.
+Contact Greater Philadelphia Oral Surgery for Wisdom Teeth extraction.
+The surgeons at Greater Philadelphia Oral Surgery located in Elkins Park, PA, are specialists in performing oral and maxillofacial procedures and treatments.
+This includes the removal of wisdom teeth.
+Dr. Mogyoros services the entire greater Philadelphia area.
+We work with every oral surgery patient on a plan that fits within their budget.

 Greater Philadelphia Oral Surgery